Export Conditions

 - Both PostgreSQL and Oracle support optional table descriptions (comments).
 You can either type a description for the target table(s) or copy it from the source (if any) by one click.
 Note that descriptions are applied during the table creation only; they are ignored when the export mode (see below) is appending, updating, or deleting records in existing target table.

-- Choose the Export mode.
-To learn about all possible modes, read detailed description for Database format.
+- Choose the needed Export mode.
+To learn about all possible modes, read detailed description for Database export format.
 For multi-table exporting, this mode will be applied to the most of the tables, and you can override it for specific tables at the next step.
 For example, it can be Replace+Insert for the most of tables, and Update or Append+Update for others etc.

 - Click Next.